-This effort involved many individuals representing various perspectives.
-In addition to guidance from the Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE), feedback from staff, parents, and administrators contributed to the development of our 2020-21 plan.
-In a short survey that went out to all District 64 parents in early July we asked about remote learning, in-class learning, transportation and related issues.
-The results are listed here.
+The planning efforts involved many individuals representing various perspectives.
+In addition to guidance from the Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE), the District team solicits input from staff, parents, and administrators to formulate its plans.

 Following are some support for families dealing with the COVID-19 pandemic and their children at home this summer:

 We offer various ideas for filling time during summer break on our Summer Activities Page and for helping parents and students deal with COVID-19 at home on our Parent Resource page.
 Find more free or temporarily free learning resources for teachers and parents to support student learning while Illinois’ schools are closed (from the Illinois State Board of Education).
 Information on finding low-cost internet connectivity for those who qualify is listed at the bottom of this page.

 Keeping kids healthy when school is closed: The Centers for Disease Control (CDC) offers tips on protecting children from getting sick.

 COVID-19 GUIDELINES: We are also providing you with recommended guidelines to prevent the spread of the virus.

 Communications: This web page, dedicated to the Coronavirus, is found via a banner towards the top of the D64 home page.
 We also plan to continue to communicate to you regularly as long as the spread of the virus continues.
 Two things you can do to help:

 - Please contact the school office if your contact information has changed recently so we know the best way to reach you.